nicholasklick/whisk/README.markdown

 configuration data.

-Note, if you set the 'project' setting in deploy.yml, that determines the name of the top-level project directory whiskey\_disk will hunt for in your config repo.
+Note, if you set the 'project' setting in deploy.yml, that determines the name of the top-level project directory whisk\_deploy will hunt for in your config repo.
 If you don't it uses the 'repository' setting (i.e., the git URL) to try to guess what the project name might be.
-So if the URL ends in foo/bar.git, or foo:bar.git, or /bar, or :bar, whiskey\_disk is going to guess "bar".
+So if the URL ends in foo/bar.git, or foo:bar.git, or /bar, or :bar, whisk\_deploy is going to guess "bar".
 If it's all bitched up, just set 'project' manually in deploy.yml.

 Inside the project directory is a directory named for each target we